SouzVitor/SouzVitor/README.md

 - 👀 I’m interested in software test
 - 🌱 I’m currently learning automate testing
 - 💞️ I’m looking to collaborate any software testing team, I want to learn new skills, gain experience in the test area
-- 📫 How to reach me send a e-mail vitortecam@gmail.com
+- 📫 How to reach me?
+Send a e-mail to vitortecam@gmail.com

 <!---
 SouzVitor/SouzVitor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.